PRECIOUS-Gold bounces with euro, set for 4th weekly loss

 By Amanda Cooper and Michelle Martin

-by an advancing euro, but still looked set to record a fourth
+rebound in the euro, but was still set for a fourth consecutive

 Global equities came under pressure on Friday, having